rahulan-c/serieswatcher/README.md

 # sheetle

-Checks for games played in Lichess4545 community leagues and updates each league's current pairings with the URLs and results of recently completed games.
-Also can notify players that their games have been recorded.
+Scripts that support various [Lichess4545](https://www.lichess4545.com/) community leagues by updating league spreadsheets with the latest results.
+The Series script also notifies players that their game has been picked up.

-Currently automated to run every six hours for Series, Rapid Battle (group stage only) and Infinite Quest.
+Currently runs every six hours for Series, Rapid Battle (group stage) and Infinite Quest on my local machine.

 Check out the Lichess4545 [overview](https://bit.ly/35w1xqH) to learn more about these leagues.

 ## Requirements

-- Read/write access to each league's current spreadsheet (Google Sheets)
+- Read/write access to each league's current Google Sheets spreadsheet
-- [Series only] A Lichess API token with msg:write permissions: https://lichess.org/account/oauth/token
+- [Series] A Lichess API token with msg:write permissions (see https://lichess.org/account/oauth/token)

 ## Acknowledgements